Sietoyo/Customer-Churn-Analysis/README.md

 ###  Model Building: Random Forest Classifier

-I chose the **Random Forest Classifier** due to its robustness, ability to handle mixed data types, and interpretability.
+**Random Forest Classifier** is preferred due to its robustness, ability to handle mixed data types, and interpretability.
 The model was trained using the following parameters:

 - `n_estimators = 200`
 - `max_depth = 20`